yorkeccak/bio/README.md

    Click the "Local Models" indicator in the top-right corner of the app to select your model.

 **Model Recommendations:**
-- **Qwen2.5:7B+** - Excellent for tool calling and financial analysis
+- **Qwen2.5:7B+** - Excellent for tool calling and biomedical analysis
 - **Llama 3.1:7B+** - Good general performance with tools
 - **Avoid smaller models** - Many struggle with complex function calling

 ## 💡 Example Queries

-Try these powerful queries to see what Finance can do:
+Try these powerful queries to see what Bio can do:

-- "Build a Monte Carlo simulation to predict Tesla's stock price in 6 months"
+- "Search for Phase 3 clinical trials for melanoma immunotherapy"
-- "Analyze GameStop's latest 10-K filing and extract key financial metrics"
+- "What are the contraindications and drug interactions for warfarin?"
-- "Research how Trump's latest statements affect Elon Musk's companies"
+- "Analyze the latest CRISPR gene editing research from PubMed"
-- "Create an interactive dashboard comparing the 'Magnificent 7' stocks"
+- "Compare CAR-T therapy efficacy rates across different cancer types"
-- "Do an in-depth report on COVID-19's effect on Pfizer with insider trading data"
+- "Research Moderna's drug pipeline and recent clinical trial results"
-- "Analyze PepsiCo's recent SEC filings and calculate key financial ratios"
+- "Find biomarkers for early Alzheimer's disease detection from recent literature"

 **With Local Models (Ollama):**
 - Run unlimited queries without API costs
-- Keep all your financial analysis completely private
+- Keep all your biomedical research completely private
-- Perfect for sensitive research and proprietary strategies
+- Perfect for sensitive patient data and proprietary research

 ## 🏗️ Architecture

 - **Frontend**: Next.js 15 with App Router, Tailwind CSS, shadcn/ui
-- **AI**: OpenAI GPT-5 with function calling + Ollama for local models
+- **AI**: OpenAI GPT-4 with function calling + Ollama for local models
-- **Data**: Valyu API for comprehensive financial data
+- **Data**: Valyu API for comprehensive biomedical data (ClinicalTrials.gov, DailyMed, PubMed)
 - **Code Execution**: Daytona sandboxes for secure Python execution
 - **Visualizations**: Recharts for interactive charts
 - **Real-time**: Streaming responses with Vercel AI SDK